N0-C0M/Serenada/serenada_prd.md

 - iOS Safari (best effort)

 **Constraints**
-- Explicit user gesture required to start media
+- Browsers may require a user gesture to start media; pre-join preview may be blocked until interaction
 - Backgrounding the tab may interrupt media

 ---